-Properties are graded using the terms significant or not significant.
+Properties are graded using the terms significant or contributory.
 There are three main levels of significance and each level has its own heritage list.

 A heritage overlay shows that a place or area has heritage values and helps to protect and conserve important heritage elements.
 The heritage overlay is standard across Victoria.

 Certain works in a heritage overlay may require a planning permit.
-You can find out if your property is in a heritage overlay and the overlay number by creating a Planning Report at Land Services.
+You can find out if your property is in a heritage overlay and the overlay number by creating a Planning Report at The Land Channel.

 Under the Heritage Overlay a planning permit is required to: